GaryHostt/Oracle_Data_Integrator/README.md

 [Using BICC with ODI](https://docs.oracle.com/en/middleware/fusion-middleware/data-integrator/12.2.1.4/odikm/oracle-business-intelligence-cloud-connector.html#GUID-57D29056-3FBF-41B8-9F2A-C38B1556983F)

-The are the main documentation pages for using Object Storage, ADW, and BICC with ODI.
+The 3 links above are the main documentation pages for using Object Storage, ADW, and BICC with ODI.
 While you can work with BICC extracts if they are being written to object storage, you can also work with BICC from the UCM Server on Fusion applications.
 In order to work with BICC extracts in object storage, you must first make an object storage topology and then the BICC toplology.
 After completing the above walk-throughs, you can start [setting up ODI scenarios & plans](https://blogs.perficient.com/2014/09/02/creating-oracle-data-integrator-odi-scenario-and-load-plan/) which will automate your data integration pipeline.

 ## More Use cases